MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-EventLog.md

 This command gets events in the Application event log where the source is Outlook and the event ID is 34.
 Even though this cmdlet does not have an *EventID* parameter, you can use the Where-Object cmdlet to select events based on the value of any event property.

-### Example 10: Get event in an event log that is grouped by a property
+### Example 10: Get events in an event log, grouped by a property
 ```
 PS C:\> Get-EventLog -Log System -UserName "NT*" | Group-Object -Property "UserName" -noelement | Format-Table Count, Name -Auto

 Count Name
 ----- ----